tristanhimmelman/THContactPicker/README.md

 THContactPicker
 ===============

 THContactPicker is an iOS view used for selecting contacts.
 It is built to mimic the contact selecting functionality in the iOS Mail app.
-The view can easily be added using interface or programmatically.
+The view can easily be added using interface builder or programmatically.
 It also supports customization to suit different needs.

 ![Screenshot](https://raw.githubusercontent.com/tristanhimmelman/THContactPicker/master/screenshot.png)
 ![Screenshot](https://raw.githubusercontent.com/tristanhimmelman/THContactPicker/master/example.gif)